 Cloud InfrastructureServices that allow you to scale up and down the use of computing infrastructure such as servers and storage.
-For example, a bank website that automatically scales from 10 computers to 90 computers during peak traffic hours.Platforms for developing systems and applications that are built on top of cloud infrastructure such that they automatically scale.
+For example, a bank website that automatically scales from 10 computers to 90 computers during peak traffic hours.systems and applications that are built on top of cloud infrastructure such that they automatically scale.

 StoragePlatforms that allow you to store data seamlessly across many physical data storage devices with a single interface.
 Cloud storage is typically billed like a utility such that you are only charged for the data resources that you use.

 Backup & RestoreCloud storage is often used to create backup and restore services.
 For example, a mobile phone that is fully backed up to storage in a data center such that it can be cloned if you lose it.

 Cloud ComputingCloud computing is a catch-all term for infrastructure as a service, platform as a service, software as a service and any other type of service that uses a cloud architecture whereby many physical machines are used to solve one problem or provide one service.